-In 2017, Fanny Azzuro recorded with Paraty Harmonia Mundi 1905 Impressions, an album which was nominated at the International Classical Music Awards and received many accolades: Pianiste Maestro, 5 quavers from Pizzicato and 4 stars from Pianist Magazine.
-It was also selected by Concertclassic: “Fanny Azzuro’s recording is a little gem!”
+Her latest album, 1905 Impressions, released in 2017, was a piano recital of works by Ravel, Debussy and Albéniz.
+It received many accolades: nominated at the International Classical Music Awards, Pianiste Maestro, 5 quavers from Pizzicato, 4 stars from Pianist Magazine and selected by Concertclassic: “Fanny Azzuro’s recording is a little gem!”
 It is still regularly played on Radio Classique and France Musique.

 Her last seasons featured concerts at prestigious venues in the music world, including Carnegie Hall, the International Piano Festival of La Roque d’Anthéron (a recital which was broadcast on France Musique radio), La Folle Journée de Nantes, Nohant Chopin Festival, the Lille Piano Festival and Salle Cortot in Paris.